cart/bevy/crates/bevy_asset/notes.md

 ### PR Description / RFC

+* Concept introduction
+    * What is an Asset? (a runtime thing that can be (but doesn't have to be) loaded from an array of bytes with an "asset path" and metadata about those bytes)
+    * Whis is asset preprocessing (the act of taking input "asset source" and writing it to a destination)
+    * The asset server does not care _where_ an asset came from (was it manually created? pre processed?)
+        * This means asset preprocessing is completely optional
 * Efficient asset storage / dense handles / allocate anywhere
 * Dependency tracking
 * Asset Preprocessing
+    * Fully optional
+* "Everything is a loader"
 * Run anywhere / no platform-restricting dependencies
 * Async IO
 * Single Arc tree (no more "active handle" counting)